Dying Light 2: Development

-Dying Light 2 Stay Human is developed and published by Techland.
-The team intended to invoke a sense of loss and dread.
-They also show that humanity was on the edge of extinction.
+Dying Light 2 was developed and published by Techland.
+The team intended to invoke a sense of loss and dread, and also show that humanity was on the edge of extinction.
 To show the fragility of humanity, the team introduced several layers to the City, in which the temporary structures are built on top of the ruins of the old buildings to accommodate humans, whereas permanent structures and concrete ground are occupied by massive hordes of zombies.
 When creating the city, the team utilized an internal technology named CityBuilder, which can assemble different building parts like ledges and windows with minimal input from the level designers.
 The technology enabled the team to create and change the city design quickly.
 The team created a new engine named C-Engine to power the game.

 The game placed a significantly larger emphasis on narrative when compared with its predecessor.
 The team approached Chris Avellone to help write the game's story which is reactive to players' choices.
 The team felt that they had developed an open city, but they wanted the narrative to share the same level of agency.
 The game was described as a "narrative sandbox" in which every choice has "genuine" consequences according to Avellone.
 After players make certain choices, the game space will change.
 The game's story features a more serious tone when compared with the first game.
 To make the world feel believable and authentic, the team took inspiration from real-world issues and political ideologies and had to drop gameplay ideas that were deemed too unrealistic.
 Ciszewski added that in each playthrough, players will "lose at least 25 percent of the content".